slurmulon/gooey/README.md

 # Gooey

-> Data binding for the modern web

-Gooey is a publish/subscribe data-binding solution for ES6 Single Page Applications.
+> PubSub data-binding solution for ES6 Single Page Applications.

 ## Features

 * Hierarchical, bi-directional, acyclic event broadcasting
-* Services as proxies (data can be manipulated before being handed off to next service, great for piplineing)
+* Services as proxies (data can be safely mutated before being handed off to next service, great for pipelining)
-* Query subscriptions (in other words, subscribe to changes with JsonPath)
+* Pattern-matched subscriptions (in other words, subscribe to changes via JsonPath)
-* Streaming data subscriptions

 ## Goals